neeppy/react-modal-manager/README.md

 By using variants, changing from a window to a drawer is trivial and doesn't require any JSX change.

-Variants are rendered internally by the `ModalContainer` and receive the `ContentComponent` as children.
+Variants are rendered internally by the `ModalContainer` and receive the `ContentComponent` as children and are provided the following props:

-Additionally, variant components receive 2 props:

-- `settings` – allows changing variants
 - `close` – allows closing the current modal (useful for close buttons, for example)
+- everything defined under `defaultSettings` or `settings`

 Currently, variants can only be changed via the `settings` option.
 Use the `defaultSettings` in [`createModalManager`](#createmodalmanager) if you want to not repeat yourself.

-Whatever information you want to pass inside of a variant can be done by using the `settings` prop, as it is typed based on the variant component itself.
+Whatever information you want to pass inside of a variant can be done by using the `settings` property, as it is typed based on the variant component itself.

 ## Content Components